sparanoid/almace-scaffolding/README.md

 <a name="c1"></a>
 ## Features

-- **Jekyll Scaffolding** ships a sleek responsive theme, a variant of [sparanoid.com](http://sparanoid.com/), looking great on any mordern browsers
+- **Almace Scaffolding** ships a sleek responsive theme, a variant of [sparanoid.com](http://sparanoid.com/), looking great on any mordern browsers
 - Every minified page generates only one HTTP request *
 - Minimalism design, No jQuery library, No JavaScript, No `everybody-shake-ur-body.js`
 - Ideal for personal blog, portfolio, product blog and Tumblr-like link blog